 Prince Rogers Nelson (a.k.a.
 “Prince”; a.k.a. “an unpronounceable symbol I couldn’t find on the version of Microsoft Word that I used to write this article”) died suddenly and unexpectedly on April 21, 2016.
 Since that time, his legions of fans and admirers have flooded the Internet with millions of tributes and expressions of grief and gratitude.
 Heck, I’ve even found myself seeking out “When Doves Cry” and “Let’s Go Crazy” on Spotify.

 Also flooded since Prince’s death has been the courthouse in Carver County, Minnesota – with Probate filings related to his estate.
 Why?
-Because his net worth is estimated to have been somewhere in the very exclusive neighborhood of THREE HUNDRED MILLION DOLLARS, and artist formerly known as “Prince” had no known will or trust at the time of his death.
+Because his net worth is estimated to have been somewhere in the very exclusive neighborhood of THREE HUNDRED MILLION DOLLARS, and the artist is formerly known as “Prince” had no known will or trust at the time of his death.
 Hence…Welcome to Court!!

 Because Prince left no will or trust, the probate laws of the State of Minnesota will decide who inherits his massive estate, and in what percentages.
 Prince left no surviving spouse or living children, and his parents and grandparents are all deceased.
 In the absence of any such relations, Minnesota law requires that his estate be split equally among his parents’ other children.
 This means that Prince’s one full sibling and five surviving half-siblings are all out at the courthouse (with their attorneys in tow) making sure to claim and protect their windfall.